stysan/oii-firefox/README.md

 3. Enable developer mode (top right)
 4. Click "Load unpacked" and select the osu!ii folder from step 1

-You can now visit osu! profiles and see the ii value next to your total playtime.
+You can now visit osu! profiles and see the ii value next to their total playtime.